Sem Westerveld

-Sem Westerveld (born 18 July 2002) is a Dutch professional footballer who plays as a goalkeeper for club MVV, on loan from AZ.
+Sem Westerveld (born 18 July 2002) is a Spanish professional footballer who plays as a goalkeeper for club Real Zaragoza.

 Career

 Westerveld made his professional debut with Jong AZ in a 1–0 Eerste Divisie loss to Roda on 4 January 2021.
 On 18 June 2021, he signed his first professional contract with AZ for three years.

 He suffered a torn cruciate knee ligament in 2024 and spent a year out of action.
 He returned to the Jong AZ team for a match against Vitesse in April 2025, in a 2–2 draw.

 On 2 July 2025, Westerveld joined Eerste Divisie club MVV on a one-season loan.
 He quickly established himself as a key figure for MVV, producing a series of decisive performances that included a penalty save in a goalless draw away to Jong Ajax.
 Having struggled with injuries for much of the previous two and a half years, he described the run of form as a personal breakthrough after a "long, dark period".

+On 6 July 2026, Westerveld returned to his birth nation and signed a three-year contract with Real Zaragoza in Primera Federación.

 Personal life

-Westerveld's father Sander Westerveld and grandfather Hennie Ardesch were also professional football goalkeepers.
+Westerveld was born in Spain to a Dutch family, as his father was playing football in the country at the time.
+His father Sander Westerveld and grandfather Hennie Ardesch were also professional football goalkeepers.
 Sem was born in San Sebastián, Spain while his father was playing for Real Sociedad.
+Sem holds dual Spanish and Dutch citizenship and is a fluent Spanish speaker.